How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 For years, the glad game and Pollyanna’s irrepressible optimism were my philosophy of life, and changing the attitude toward a problem was primary solution.
 This continued until the high-school: I entered All-Russian competition in law.
 As I prepared, I learnt: adjustment was not the only option.
 I may try changing the situation first.
 Law offers tools designed for this.
 Understood this way, law was for me about taking actions and making decisions, while leadership was an inherent part of the legal profession.
 That’s what appealed to me, and I chose law school.
 As I went through law school, this perception of law remained undistorted.

-3. the Philip C. Jessup competition
+3. doing the Philip C. Jessup competition

 So I ended up not using the story of participating in the Jessup competition.
 However, digging it up during the ideation process and reflecting on it inspired the way I framed my reasoning for applying to Harvard.